 When a material returns to its original shape after deformation, then this deformation had remained within the range of its elasticity.
 Most common, elastic deformation is applied to springs.

 In diagram 2, I show it as the green straight line, starting at the zero point a and ending at an arbitrary point b.

 The material can be loaded and released and would always return to the zero point.
-Many materials and most steels behave in a proportional way.
+Many materials and most steels behave in the proportional way of elasticity.